All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 First week

-Number of approaches for each exercise: 3
+Number of approaches of each exercise: 3

 Number of repetitions per approach: 8-12